-- If meals are charged, repayment should take place the following school day. - Students may ask the cashier for an account balance any time when purchasing food in the cafeteria - Parents/guardians may request an account history of their child's purchases and deposits into the account.

-A request for a student's meal account history can be made by calling the main office, 570 398-7400.
+- If meals are charged, repayment should takeplace the following school day. - Students may ask the cashier for an account balance any time when purchasing food in the cafeteria - Parents/guardians may request an account history of their child's purchases and deposits into the account. - A request for a student's meal account history canbe made by calling the admin office at 570 398-5061.